 “You’re worried,” I said.
 “I’m the Daughter of Ouranos, and you’re worried.”

-“Why don’t you ask your new boss?” he asked, a fair amount of bitterness tinging my nephew’s voice.
+“Why don’t you ask your new boss?” he asked, and a sudden hint of bitterness tinged my nephew’s voice.
 “Heaven’s supposed to know everything, right?
-Haven’t they given you the memo?”
+Why haven’t they been any help?”

 “Meg, stop it,” he said.
 “I’m trying to help you.
 Somebody’s targeting your sisters, so I thought you might want to know.”